 The first Rambla, starting from the Plaça de Catalunya

 , is the Rambla de Canaletes.
-The name originates from the 19th century Canaleta fountain.
+The name originates from the nineteenth-century Canaleta fountain.
 The expression 'he drinks water from Canaletes' means that person comes from Barcelona.
 And according to local legend, once you drink from the fountain, you will keep coming back to Barcelona.

 Rambla dels Estudis

 The second Rambla is the Rambla dels Estudis.
-It is named after the 16th century university, the Estudis Generals.
+It is named after the sixteenth-century university, the Estudis Generals.
 The building was demolished in 1843.
-Several important buildings are still in this area, among them the 18th century Reial Acadèmia de Ciènces i Arts, since 1910 a theater.
+Several important buildings are still in this area, among them the eighteenth-century Reial Acadèmia de Ciènces i Arts, since 1910 a theater.
 The building contains the first public clock of the city.